Guide to Work, Study, Travel and Living Abroad

 For our hypothetical trip, assume four days of scuba diving and several day trips with guides.
 Estimate $550.

-To be even more conservative, add up all the categories and add an additional 15% to the total to cover surprises and spontaneous splurges.
+To be even more conservative, add up all the categories and an additional 15% to the total to cover surprises and spontaneous splurges.

 Checklist for Building Your Travel Budget